Xe/site/lume/src/blog/apple-macbook-air-m1-review-2021-02-15.md

 [iMazing](https://imazing.com) to get installable versions of some apps I wanted to put on my mac (such as Skip The Dishes so I could get its notifications in the same place and Procreate so I could use Sidecar to draw using the M1's GPU power and extra ram), however they work well enough in general.

 It would be nice if more companies toggled the "supported on M1 Macs" flag.
 I'm willing to use a degraded experience if it means it's easier to access things that are otherwise exclusive to my phone (such as Facebook and my banking app).
 It would be great to use Netflix without having to open Safari.

-Something that really surprised me was how well Dolphin runs when you use a native build.
-I'm able to play Gamecube and Wii games at retina resolution and the MacBook doesn't even get warm to the touch.
-The amd64 version of Dolphin uses some Just-In-Time compilation that Rosetta can't emulate at all, however the aarch64 one runs a lot faster than it has any right to.
-It must be easier to translate binaries between RISC processor types or something.
-You have to build Dolphin from source when you do this, however it's worth it.

 ## The Hardware